swcarpentry/board/mission-statement.md

 educational public charity, and conducts its business according to the rules for such organizations.

-Our long-term goal is to ensure that every researchers learns the skills that SC teaches early in their career, whether through us or because what we teach has become part of the standard curriculum for their discipline.
+Our long-term goal is to ensure that every researcher learns the skills that SC teaches early in their career, whether through us or because what we teach has become part of the standard curriculum for their discipline.
 What's more, we want to: